 - SkillsUSA California

 Since 1965 SkillsUSA has provided leadership training to students and instructors in the career and technical education arena.

-- California Association of Regional Occupational Centers and Programs
+- California Association of Regional Occupation Centers and Programs

 - California Department of Industrial Relations Apprenticeship